Acceleration is the Key to Drag Reduction in Turbulent Flow

 \baselineskip24pt

 \begin{sciabstract} A turbulent pipe flow experiment was conducted where the surface of the pipe was oscillated azimuthally over a wide range of frequencies, amplitudes and Reynolds number.
-The drag was reduced by as much as 30\%, higher than what was previously seen in a similar experiment.
-Past work has suggested that the drag reduction due to spanwise wall oscillation scales with either the velocity amplitude of the motion or its period.
-Here, we find that the key parameter is simply the acceleration.
+The drag was reduced by as much as 30\%.
+Past work has suggested that the drag reduction scales with the velocity amplitude of the motion, its period, or the Reynolds number.
+Here, we find that the key parameter is simply the acceleration, which reduces the complexity of the phenomenon by two orders of magnitude.
 This insight opens new potential avenues for reducing fuel consumption by large vehicles and for reducing energy costs in large piping systems. \end{sciabstract}

 In conditions encountered by airplanes, ships, wind turbines and pipelines, for example, turbulence generates skin-friction drag that constrains both speed and fuel efficiency.
 Even modest reductions in drag could immediately improve performance enough to yield significant economic and environmental benefits, such as improvements to the fuel efficiency of large vehicles and the handling capacity of industrial pipelines.
 One of the most promising and most explored candidates for significant drag reduction is spanwise oscillation of surface elements, with drag reduction up to 50\% possible under some circumstances \cite{quadrio2009streamwise,ricco2021review}.
-Here we consider the case where the entire surface oscillates purely in time according to: